The Daily Meal

 The Daily Meal is a food and drinks website.
-It is the first site launched by Spanfeller Media Group.
-Jim Spanfeller is a former CEO of Forbes.com.
-In 2016, Spanfeller was acquired by Tribune Publishing.
+Launched in October 2010, it was the first site launched by Spanfeller Media Group, founded by former Forbes.com CEO Jim Spanfeller.
+In 2016, The Daily Meal, along with Spanfeller Media Group, was acquired by Tribune Publishing.
+Sometime between July 2022 and September 2022, The Daily Meal was acquired by Static Media.

 Content

 The Daily Meal produces original content and videos from editors, industry insiders, and the user community.
 The website features nine channels (Cook, Eat/Dine, Drink, Travel, Entertain, Best Recipes, Holidays, Lists and Community) and 24 city pages (Atlanta, Austin, Boston, Charleston, Chicago, Denver, Houston, Kansas City, Las Vegas, Los Angeles, Miami, Nashville, New Orleans, New York, Philadelphia, Portland, San Diego, San Francisco, Seattle, St. Louis, Toronto, Twin Cities, Vancouver, and Washington D.C.).
 Visitors to the site can upload their own stories and recipes through the community channel.
 The Daily Meal also produces annual reports, including: the 50 Most Powerful People in Food, 25 Best Craft Breweries in America, 101 Best Restaurants in America and 150 Best Bars in America.
 The content published on The Daily Meal is available to the general public free of charge.